IsaacScript/isaacscript/docs/gotchas.md

 // TypeScript code
 import * as json from "json";

-// Register the mod
+// Register the mod.
 const Revelations = RegisterMod("Revelations", 1);

-// Define default values for the save data const RevelationsSaveData = {
+// Define default values for the save data. const RevelationsSaveData = {
   currentHP = 3,
   currentNumFamiliars = 4,